ReqCast API — Base Mainnet

 When the buyer is charged and the tool fails

-If your callback URL is reached but your tool returns an error or times out after payment has already been verified, the payment has been captured on-chain.
-ReqCast does not automatically reverse on-chain transactions.
+If your callback URL is reached but your tool returns an error or times out after payment has already been verified, ReqCast automatically initiates a refund to the buyer wallet.
+The refund engine retries up to 3 times with a 2-second delay between attempts.

 What to do if a dispute arises